ChristopherRoy1/logitrack/readme.md

 ```

 ## Launching Logitrack
-To launch Logictrack, you'll need to execute a few commands.
+To launch Logitrack, you'll need to execute a few commands.

 First, the database migrations must be generated to update the database schema (as well as generate the database file!)